Nuts make you fat… and other myths

 Won’t eating nuts make me fat?

 Myth busted!
-There’s 20 years of scientific research to show nuts don’t lead to weight gain.
+There are 20 years of scientific research to show nuts don’t lead to weight gain.
 In fact, regularly eating nuts can actually help keep your weight in check.

 The big fat myth first came about because nuts are high in fats and therefore calories.
 It’s true that nuts are a rich source of monounsaturated and polyunsaturated fats.
 However, these fats are healthy fats and are actually good for managing your weight.
 Combined with the protein and fibre found in nuts, these fats can help to switch on satiety hormones in your gut, which keep you feeling fuller for longer and help to control your appetite.